Skip to contents

-For recurrent events data it is often of interest to compute basic descriptive quantities to get some basic understanding of the phenonmenon studied.
-We here demonstrate how one can compute:
+For recurrent events data it is often of interest to compute basic descriptive quantities to gain some understanding of the phenomenon being studied.
+We demonstrate how to compute:

 In addition several tools can be used for simulating recurrent events and bivariate recurrent events data, also with a possible terminating event: